containers/podman/docs/source/markdown/podman-run.1.md

 Set the UTS mode for the container

 - `host`: use the host's UTS namespace inside the container.
-- `ns`: specify the user namespace to use.
+- `ns`: specify the uts namespace to use.
+- `private`: create a new namespace for the container (default)

 **NOTE**: the host mode gives the container access to changing the host's hostname and is therefore considered insecure.